Cultural Arts Gallery @ IUPUI exhibition policies and procedures

 I. General information

-The address of the Cultural Arts Gallery is 420 University Blvd., Indianapolis IN, 46202, and the gallery is located on the first floor of the Campus Center, CE 148.
+The Cultural Arts Gallery is located at 420 University Blvd., Indianapolis IN, 46202, and on level 1 of the Campus Center in CE 148.

 b.
 Hours of operation

 The Cultural Arts Gallery is open seven days a week during the academic year.
-The gallery is staffed and open Monday through Saturday from 10 a.m. to 7 p.m. and Sunday 11 a.m. to 7 p.m.
-Winter, summer, and spring break hours may vary.
+The gallery is open Monday through Saturday from 10 a.m. to 7 p.m. and Sunday from 11 a.m. to 7 p.m.
+Summer and winter session hours may vary.

 The Cultural Arts Gallery requires all booked exhibitors to visit the gallery before returning the Exhibition Information Form.
 It is important that the exhibitor understand the layout and dimensions of the space as well as the available resources prior to installing an exhibit.
 If you have previously exhibited in this space, this requirement may be waived at the discretion of the Campus Center curator.

 d.
 Policy agreement form

 The Cultural Arts Gallery requires the completion of the policy agreement form.
 Upon signing this form, the exhibitor acknowledges and agrees to abide by the Cultural Arts Gallery policies.
 Failure to comply with Cultural Arts Gallery policies will prevent the artist from exhibiting in the gallery in the future as well as result in immediate loss of reservation.
 This form also acknowledges that the Campus Center curator is responsible for the final decision of all layouts and placement of artwork in the exhibit.
 The gallery staff is here to assist you throughout the exhibition process and will do their best to accommodate your work and ideas to make sure your artwork is exhibited to its full potential.

 We have two deadlines for the policy agreement form:

 - Dec.
 1 for Spring and Summer Session I shows (Jan.
 1–June 30)